-The NES content tests must be completed prior to licensure, and most teacher candidates are well served by completing all testing at the earliest possible date.
+The NES content test must be completed prior to licensure, and most teacher candidates are well served by completing all testing at the earliest possible date.
 Failing to do so can result in a delay of licensing at the end of the program.
 Test scores can be viewed in WebAdvisor under "Tests."
-(See page 50 for more information regarding content tests.)
+(See page 48 for more information regarding content tests.)
+Please talk with your Content Coordinator about Oregon's Multiple Measures option in lieu of the NES content test.